 Immersive PhD Research & Fieldwork, Accra, 2023

-Juliet envisions a future where architecture is also about lived experience.
-She imagines spatial practices that uplift communities, honour cultural memory, and respond to the complexities of place.
+Juliet envisions a future where architecture is informed by lived experience and place‑based knowing.
+She imagines spatial practices that uplift the communities she works with and within, honour cultural memory, and respond to the complexities of place.
 Her vision is one where architecture supports resilience, nurtures relationships, and reflects the diverse ways people inhabit and make meaning in the world.

 Tapping Local Resources for Sustainable Development Workshop Co-facilitated with Anna Webster - Abetenim Ghana, 2015